James Madison: Secretary of State (1801–1809)

-Madison was one of two major influences in Jefferson's Cabinet, the other being Secretary of the Treasury Albert Gallatin.
-Madison was appointed secretary of state despite lacking foreign policy experience.
-An introspective individual, he received assistance from his wife, relying deeply on her in dealing with the social pressures of being a public figure both in his own Cabinet appointment as secretary of state and afterwards.
+Madison was one of two major influences in Jefferson's cabinet, the other being Secretary of the Treasury Albert Gallatin.
+Madison was appointed Secretary of State despite lacking foreign policy experience.
+An introspective individual, he received assistance from his wife, relying deeply on her in dealing with the social pressures of being a public figure both in his own Cabinet appointment as Secretary of State and afterward.
 As the ascent of Napoleon in France had dulled Democratic–Republican enthusiasm for the French cause, Madison sought a neutral position in the ongoing Coalition Wars between France and Britain.
 Domestically, the Jefferson administration and the Democratic–Republican Congress rolled back many Federalist policies; Congress quickly repealed the Alien and Sedition Act, abolished internal taxes, and reduced the size of the army and navy.
-Gallatin, however, did convince Jefferson to retain the First Bank of the United States.
-Though the Federalist political power was rapidly fading away at the national level, Chief Justice John Marshall ensured that Federalist ideology retained an important presence in the judiciary.
+Gallatin, however, convinced Jefferson to retain the First Bank of the United States.
+Though the Federalist political power was rapidly fading at the national level, Chief Justice John Marshall ensured that Federalist ideology retained an important presence in the judiciary.
 In the case of Marbury v.
 Madison, Marshall simultaneously ruled that Madison had unjustly refused to deliver federal commissions to individuals who had been appointed by the previous administration, but that the Supreme Court did not have jurisdiction over the case.
 Most importantly, Marshall's opinion established the principle of judicial review.
-While attaining the position of secretary of state and throughout his life, Madison's maintained contact with his father, James Sr., who died in 1801 and which allowed Madison to inherit the large plantation of Montpelier.